 At Forestdale Primary School we believe every child is given the best opportunities to aspire in their learning and to excel in their standards.
 This is reflected in the school value words which we expect all staff and children to demonstrate.

-Forestdale Primary School our children are at the heart of our curriculum.
-We believe it is essential for all our pupils to be given a diverse range of experiences and challenges in order to develop their knowledge and skills for their next steps in Education, as well as life outside of the school environment.
-The context and background of our children are fundamental to our design and delivery of the curriculum.
+At Forestdale Primary School our children are at the heart of our curriculum.
+We believe it is essential for all our pupils to be given a diverse range of experiences and challenges in order to develop their knowledge and skills for their next steps in education, as well as life outside of the school environment.

 The key focus for our curriculum is to improve English and Maths and a priority is given to these in order to raise overall standards.
-Nevertheless, we are equally committed to delivering a broad and balanced curriculum for all children.
-All the curriculum subjects are taught within the National Curriculum 2014 Framework; however interwoven into our teaching are the essential life skills which will enable our children to build on British values and the values of the school. aim of this is to create resilient, tolerant and respectful children who are healthy, believe in themselves and who want to aspire and excel in all aspects of life.
+Nevertheless, we are equally committed to delivering a broad, balanced and relevant curriculum for all our children.
+The curriculum subjects are taught within the National Curriculum 2014 Framework; however interwoven into our teaching are the essential life skills which will enable our children to build on British values and the values of the school.
+The aim of this is to create resilient, tolerant and respectful children who are healthy, believe in themselves and who want to aspire and excel in all aspects of life.

 In order to deliver the curriculum, staff at Forestdale use a variety of techniques to ensure they can respond to the needs of our children.

-- Throughout the day children are constantly reminded of the school values and examples of where and where they are not being displayed are constantly referred to by all staff.
+Throughout the day, children are constantly reminded of the school values and examples of where and where they are not being displayed are constantly referred to by all staff.
+PSHE is a fundamental part of preparing our children for their futures.

 It is important that we review our curriculum on a regular basis.
-Subject leaders are responsible for the coverage of their subject, how it is assessed, as well as holding discussions with children to see what they know.
-SLT monitor and moderate work on a weekly basis through learning walks, work scrutinies and discussions with children.
-A group of children from KS2 are part of a Teaching and Learning Committee who meet regularly to discuss how we can improve our Teaching and Learning experience.
-A report on Teaching and Learning, including curriculum matters, is reported every term to the Governing Body.
+Subject leaders are responsible for the coverage of their subject and how it is assessed.
+SLT monitor and moderate work on a regular basis through learning walks, work scrutinies and discussion with children.
+Teaching and Learning, including curriculum matters, and assessment is reported every term to the Governing Body.

 Learning at Forestdale is always fun and exciting.
 Look at our class pages to see what we have been up to recently.
 Here is a taster: